MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

     ![Lesson5 Chapter2 Step7 8Im](images/Lesson5_chapter2_step7-8im.PNG)

 ![Lesson5 Chapter2 Step8im](images/Lesson5_chapter2_step8im.PNG)

+TODO: make sure checkmarks are in the two boxes above.

 9. In the hand interaction pan script, the “lock horizontal” and “lock vertical” checkboxes will lock the movements, respectively.
 The wrap texture settings will make the texture (texture mapping) follow the user's pan movements.
 For this example, we are going to check that box.
 There is also “velocity active” which, if unchecked, the pan gesture will not work.
 Check this box as well.
 Now you should have a pan-enabled quad.